Bregje Heinen Wears Nothing Under Open Top On Instagram

 “Stunning shot and model!!
 Nice work,” another one chimed in.

 Heinen was discovered at age 14 but is now based in Brooklyn, where she lives with her three bulldogs, according to GQ.
 In addition to being a successful model, Heinen is also an abstract painter, as GQ pointed out.
-Having walked the runway for Victoria’s Secret, Prada and Topshop, the supermodel still finds time to spend in front of the canvas, which has always been one of her passions, she told the magazine.
+Having walked the runway for Victoria’s Secret, Prada, and Topshop, the supermodel still finds time to spend in front of the canvas, which has always been one of her passions, she told the magazine.
 She is a hardline abstractionist whose work normally consists of a few careful broad brushstrokes, often in monochrome, which the magazine compares to the the style of Franz Kline.